hhvm/user-documentation/guides/hack/22-async/01-introduction.md

  - `do_cpu_work()` only contains PHP code with no builtins, so executes in and blocks the main request thread
- - while `do_sleep()` does call a builtin, it is not an async builtin - so it also must execute and block the main request thread
+ - while `do_sleep()` does call a builtin, it is not an async builtin - so it also must block the main request thread

 ![multithreaded model vs async model](/images/async/limitations.png)